Matt Ryan (American football): 2019

-2020 season
+2020

 In Week 1 against the Seattle Seahawks, Ryan completed 37-of-52 for 450 passing yards, two touchdowns, and an interception in the 25–38 loss.
 In the game, Ryan surpassed John Elway for the 9th most all time passing yards in NFL history.
 In the loss, Ryan helped lead three different wide receivers (Julio Jones, Calvin Ridley, and Russell Gage) to surpass 100 receiving yards.
 It was the first time in franchise history that three different wide receivers hit the mark in the same game.
-In Week 2 against the Dallas Cowboys, Ryan threw for 273 yards and four touchdowns during the 40–39 loss.
+In Week 2 against the Dallas Cowboys, Ryan threw for 273 yards and four touchdowns in the 40–39 loss.
 At one point during the game, Ryan and the Falcons had a 20-point lead, but they still managed to lose the game.
 The Falcons dropped their next three games to start 0–5 for the first time since 1997.
 In Week 6 against the Minnesota Vikings, he had 371 passing yards and four passing touchdowns in the 40–23 victory, the Falcons' first of the 2020 season.
 Ryan was named the NFC Offensive Player of the Week for his performance in Week 6.
 Following the Vikings game, Ryan recorded three games with at least 300 passing yards the rest of the season.
 The Falcons showed positive signs winning three of four from Weeks 6–9, but they closed out the season on a separate five-game losing streak.
 Overall, Ryan finished the 2020 season with 4,581 passing yards, 26 touchdowns, and 11 interceptions as the team went 4–12.
 He led the league in both passes completed on passes attempts going 407-of-626.